 Samsung is a world leader in electronic products, and their monitors are also very well-known.
 They have a wide selection of displays, so you'll likely find what you need with them, especially if you're looking for the best Samsung gaming monitor.
 Their high-end monitors offer some of the best performance and value against the competition, especially with their QD-OLED models, and they often have a wide range of features.
-However, their mid-range and budget monitors fall short compared to other brands.
+However, their mid-range and budget monitors sometimes don't offer the best performance.
 While they make good monitors, some can also have bugs and firmware issues that can take a few firmware updates to fix.

 We've bought and tested over 40 Samsung monitors, and you can also find out more about their TVs here.